ce-omarbadawy/obsidian-my-svgs/README.md

 # My SVGs Plugin for Obsidian
 I made this because I couldn't find any alternatives whatsoever.
 It triggered a brain-itch that I couldn't get rid of.
 So, I hope this helps someone that needs it.

 This is a straightforward plugin that allows you to use custom SVG icons in your Obsidian vault.
 Load your own SVG icons and use them anywhere Obsidian accepts icon references.
-The code is terrible.
+The code is of course not the best.
 I used lots of AI making this so I don't expect it to be flawless...
-But it works.
+But it works and I tried what I can to get it to be safe and user-friendly.

 ## Features